The Victoria performing arts and culture options are as diverse as most large cities but on a slightly smaller scale.

 The McPherson Playhouse located in the Centennial Square complex is affectionately known to locals as The Mac.
 It is a 772-seat theatre and concert hall that was originally built in 1914 and has been continuously in use since opening.
 The Mac hosts professional, community and amateur events year-round.

 More performing arts entertainment is available at the Royal Theatre located on Blanshard Street in downtown Victoria.
 The Royal Theatre is a 1,413 seat opera house and concert hall that opened its doors in 1913.
 It is a popular venue for the Victoria Symphony and the Victoria Philharmonic Choir as well as for touring bands and dance and ballet companies.
+In 2022 the Just For Laughs Comedy Night in Canada with Rick Mercer will be on stage in May.

 Some other arts and entertainment options include visiting a Victoria art gallery such as our largest one – the Art Gallery of Greater Victoria.
 For many locals this gallery is most well-known for hosting the famous Moss Street Paint In held each year in early summer.